The Bondi to Bronte Walk (Highlights and Map)

 6. Bronte Beach

-Here is a map for your reference, with the highlights marked from 1 to 6, starting at Bondi Beach:
+Below is a map with these highlights marked from 1 to 6, starting at Bondi Beach.

-Although short, the walking track between Bondi and Bronte can easily take a few hours if you factor in stops for photo opportunities and perhaps a coffee or a cold drink.
+Although short, the walk between Bondi and Bronte can easily take a few hours if you factor in stops for photo opportunities and perhaps a coffee or a cold drink.

-Otherwise, without stops, you can easily complete the walk within one hour.
+Otherwise, without stops, you can complete the walk within one hour.

 1. Bondi Beach

-Bondi Beach is Sydney’s (and Australia’s) most famous and most popular beach.
+Bondi Beach is not just Sydney’s most famous beach—it’s also one of Australia’s most iconic.

-It has everything one would expect from an Australian beach.
-A wide and long strip of sand, great swimming and surfing conditions, lots of restaurants and cafes, picnic areas, a promenade, and a classic pavilion.
+It has everything you’d expect from a classic Aussie beach: a long, wide stretch of golden sand, excellent swimming and surfing conditions, plenty of restaurants and cafés, picnic areas, a lively promenade, and a historic pavilion.

 Bondi Beach